-- Use visual aids whenever possible, such as a blackboard, power point or handouts.
+- Use visual aids whenever possible, such as a blackboard, powerpoint or handouts.

 - Loss of visual contact may mean loss of information.
 Unless a student is using a sign language interpreter, be sure that the student has visual contact with you before you begin lecturing.
-Avoid giving information while handing out papers or writing in the board.
+Avoid giving information while handing out papers or writing on the board.

 - Place a simple lesson outline on the board.